hatone/MindAR-sample/PLANS.md

 14. **Align runtime with compiled targets and force visible overlay materials**
     - Reason: AR overlay disappeared while camera feed played; bumping MindAR runtime to 1.2.5 (matching compiled `.mind`) and using flat double-sided materials keeps text visible without relying on lighting or face orientation.

+15. **Promote camera video above page background**
+    - Reason: MindAR injects the video at z-index -2; a non-transparent body background hid the feed.
+We make the body transparent and force the video to fill the viewport with a dedicated class and higher stacking order.

 Add more as they come up.